Ford posts higher profit but faces pressure in U.S.

 Guggenheim's Stover said Ford was more likely taking the downtime in the first quarter to reduce inventory of the truck and not for the changeover to the new model.

-Ford said its global pension plans were underfunded by $9 billion at the end of 2013, an improvement of $10 billion from the end of 2012 and $1 billion better than it had previously forecast.
+Ford said its global pension plans were underfunded by $9 billion (5 billion pounds) at the end of 2013, an improvement of $10 billion (6 billion pounds) from the end of 2012 and $1 billion (603 million pounds) better than it had previously forecast.

-Of the $9 billion pension shortfall, $6 billion was for plans the company does not have to contribute to in advance.
-Shanks said that meant Ford would have more cash to invest because it only had to fund $3 billion upfront.
+Of the $9 billion (5 billion pounds) pension shortfall, $6 billion (3 billion pounds) was for plans the company does not have to contribute to in advance.
+Shanks said that meant Ford would have more cash to invest because it only had to fund $3 billion (1 billion pounds) upfront.

 (Reporting by Ben Klayman and Bernie Woodall; Editing by Lisa Von Ahn)